Capital punishment in Ukraine: Reintroduction in Donetsk and Luhansk People's Republics

-The Donetsk People's Republic, a Russian occupied, partially recognized breakaway state in territory internationally recognized as part of Ukraine, introduced the death penalty in 2014 for cases of treason, espionage, and assassination of political leaders.
+The Donetsk People's Republic, a Russian occupied, partially recognized breakaway state in territory internationally recognised as part of Ukraine, introduced the death penalty in 2014 for cases of treason, espionage, and assassination of political leaders.
 There had already been accusations of extrajudicial executions occurring.
-The Luhansk People's Republic, which is also a partially recognized secessionist breakaway state in what is widely recognized as Ukrainian territory, has also reintroduced capital punishment.
+The Luhansk People's Republic, which was also a partially recognised secessionist breakaway state in what is Ukrainian territory, also introduced capital punishment.

 On June 9, 2022, following the siege of Mariupol during the Russian Invasion of Ukraine, British volunteers to Ukraine Aiden Aslin and Shaun Pinner, and Moroccan Brahim Saadoun were sentenced to death for "terroristic activities" in a proceeding widely described as a show trial; however, they were later released in a POW exchange between Ukraine and Russian authorities.

-The Ukrainian government, which does not recognize the independence of these republics, has threatened to prosecute anyone involved in such executions for murder.
+The Ukrainian government, which did not recognize the independence of these republics, threatened to prosecute anyone involved in such executions for murder.